Not Quite Write Prize Frequently Asked Questions

 Fuck oath.
 Sometimes there’s just no better option.

 Yes.
 There is no limit to your creativity beyond the judging criteria.
+The judges do not require content warnings.

 Yes.
 There is no limit to your creativity beyond the judging criteria.
 Ultimately, your goal should be to tell the best story possible.